lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "expressions": [expressions]
 }
 ```
-* bindings: A Bindings object.
+* `bindings`: A Bindings object.
 Not required.
 This field will be used to input and output dynamic data from/into the statements
-* expressions: An array of Expression objects.
+* `expressions`: An array of Expression objects.
 Required to be declared.
 It will be used to evaluate some logic conditionals, iterate over a field (from binding or from the entity) and also run SQL statements

 ### Bindings
 The [bindings](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/model/operation.json) must follow the below structure: